victoriacheng15/coding-challenges-lab/README.md

 ## What did I learn from this?

-Initially, I faced a setback where the code couldn't process a single file only (e.g., `cargo run -- test.txt`).
+Initially, I encountered a setback where the code wouldn't process a single file only (e.g., `cargo run -- test.txt`).

-After debugging and investigating with logging, I was able to pinpoint where went wrong.
-The root cause was the `args` length, I was checking for a minimum of two arguments.
+After debugging with logging, I zeroed in on the culprit: the `args` length.
+I had been checking for a minimum of two arguments.
+This was the reason why the program wouldn’t process a single file.

 What was the fix?
-Instead of checking on argument length where an option may be included, focus on filtering the `args` array to have file name(s).
-This allows us to focus and check on the file name(s) solely in the array.

-While seemingly simple, it took time to fix.
-A good lesson from this: always take breaks!
-Cannot go wrong with this.
-When stuck, stepping away clears your head and prevents diving down endless debugging rabbit holes.
+To effectively read contents from files, we need the files themselves.
+Thereforce, I ensured the `args` array exclusively contains file paths.
+This way, I can directly determine the number of files provided.
+If files exist, the program retrieves their contents; otherwise, it reads from standard input.

+Key Takeaways:
+- Take breaks to refresh your perspective.
+Stepping away can help you see things differently and identify solutions.
+- Utilize a process of elimination to isolate the root cause.
+Systematically rule out possibilities until you pinpoint the issue.

 ## Links